 GF confirmed that the land being allocated for dualling was never retained by NYCC or CYC therefore the Project Team are having to source the landowners and progress localised agreements, all along the North York Outer Ring Road.

 SW stated that she is raising questions on behalf of Earswick Parish Council.
 GF thanked the Parish Council for raising some good points as part of this initial consultation.
+The representatives of the Parish Council indicated that following the presentation they understood why a 2nd subway was not considered to be viable.

 Diamond Wood (Northern Forest)